aurelia/router/doc/article/en-US/router-configuration.md

 > Info
 > All of these layout attributes are bindable.

-Following is an example of HTML in which we specify that we want all destination views reachable under the `router-view` to be laid-out inside a view with file name `layout.html`, located in the same directory as the view contianing the `router-view`:
+Following is an example of HTML in which we specify that we want all destination views reachable under the `router-view` to be laid-out inside a view with file name `layout.html`, located in the same directory as the view containing the `router-view`:

 <code-listing heading="app.html">
   <source-code lang="HTML">